abedkhooli/ds2/DSEthics.md

 ## Data Science Ethics
 The following is a starter list of resources about ethics in data science - including data aqcuisition, security, privacy, fairness and accountability of algorithms, moral issues, legal and regulatory considerations, and more.
 You are expected to have a section about ethics in your project presentation.
+* MIT's Tech Review: Biased Algorithms Are Everywhere, and No One Seems to Care [link](https://www.technologyreview.com/s/608248/biased-algorithms-are-everywhere-and-no-one-seems-to-care/amp/)
 * [Data Science Ethics](https://www.edx.org/course/data-science-ethics-michiganx-ds101x-1): edX MOOC from the University of Michigan
 * [Machine intelligence makes human morals more important](https://www.ted.com/talks/zeynep_tufekci_machine_intelligence_makes_human_morals_more_important): excellent TED talk by Zeynep Tufekci
 * [Fighting bias in algorithms](https://www.ted.com/talks/joy_buolamwini_how_i_m_fighting_bias_in_algorithms): another great TED talk (around 9 minutes).
 Speaker runs [AJL](http://www.ajlunited.org/).